getmoto/moto/docs/docs/getting_started.rst

 Class Decorator
 ~~~~~~~~~~~~~~~~~

-It is also possible to use decorators on the class-level.

-The decorator is effective for every test-method inside your class.
-State is not shared across test-methods.
+You can also use decorators at the class level.
+This decorator will apply to every test method within the class, ensuring that state is not shared across test methods.

 .. sourcecode:: python